Our Faculty

 Mark D. Poliks

-SUNY Distinguished Professor; Undergraduate Director; Director, CAMM;
+SUNY Distinguished Professor; Undergraduate Director; Director, CAMM

-Systems Science and Industrial Engineering; S3IP – Small Scale Systems Integration and Packaging
+School of Systems Science and Industrial Engineering; S3IP – Small Scale Systems Integration and Packaging

 Background